h3nnn4n/dramatiq_example/README.md

 [periodiq](https://gitlab.com/jeverling/periodiq) using redis as a broker and results backend.

-Actors are defined in `actors.actors1` and `actors.actors2`. `create_jobs`
+Actors are defined in `actors.actors1` and `actors.actors2`.
-enqueues some jobs to run. `config` handles dramatiq and redis initialization.
+`config` handles dramatiq and redis initialization.
+`create_jobs` enqueues some jobs to run.

+`create_jobs` will iterate over a list of websites, counting how many words it has on the landing page.
+The counts are stored in the result backend.
+The results are then iterated over using another actor to get to total word count.

 # Usage